-While the concept of entities is not a new SEO concept, articles are popping up with more frequency.
+The Ever-Changing Face Of SEO While the concept of entities is not a new SEO concept, articles are popping up with more frequency.
 As search algorithms roll out updates with more sophisticated machine-learning, understanding what an entity is will help you connect content and search engines better understand your website.
+We interviewed Bill Slawski, of …

-Google has updated their search algorithm.
+The Newest Google Algorithm Update Google has updated their search algorithm.
 Again.
 This time it’s called BERT.
 Ernie is nowhere to be seen.
 So what is Google BERT?
 What is natural language processing?
 And how does it affect your website’s visibility in organic search?
-These are all great questions, ones we’ll answer and provide context as to what’s on the SEO horizon.
+These are all great questions, ones we’ll answer and provide context …

 SEO can be a tricky topic to navigate, especially if you’re not following current news articles and developing technologies.
 The concepts are very simple: make your website easy to understand, find, and load, for the search engine.
 However, the ways of achieving that simple goal are almost limitless.
 With SEO the little changes you make on a website can mean significant improvement in organic search.
 Because of that, you have lots of options.
 However, not all of the options are “good.”